Chunjee/string-similarity.ahk/README.md

 ;; → 0.30

 stringSimilarity.compareTwoStrings("Olive-green table for sale, in extremely good condition."
-  , "Wanted: mountain bike with at least 21 gears.");
+  , "Wanted: mountain bike with at least 21 gears.")
 ;; → 0.11
 ```